Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

-Training in Majorca offers fantastic terrain which many cyclists continue to return for year on year.
-With the rugged Serra de Tramontana mountain range running along the Northern coast of the island and flatter, central plains with well paved roads it’s hard not to argue that Mallorca is a cyclists paradise- especially with relatively short flights from the UK, Germany and Switzerland allowing you to board a plane early in the morning and be out in the mountains for the afternoon.
+Training in Mallorca offers fantastic terrain which many cyclists continue to return for year on year.
+With the rugged Serra de Tramontana mountain range running along the Northern coast of the island and flatter, central plains with well-paved roads, it’s hard not to argue that Mallorca is a cyclists paradise—especially with relatively short flights from the UK, Germany and Switzerland allowing you to board a plane early in the morning and be out in the mountains for the afternoon.

 - Map of the climbs' whereabouts to help you find your way on the island

-- Majorca Climbs Strava Leaderboard- Times to measure yourself against
+- Mallorca Climbs Strava Leaderboard (times to measure yourself against!)

-Arguably the toughest climb on Majorca both physically and mentally.
-With an average of 7.1% over 5.9 miles the climb of Sa Colobra is easily as close to a Cat 1 climb Majorca has to offer riders.
+Arguably the toughest climb on Mallorca both physically and mentally.
+With an average of 7.1% over 5.9 miles, the climb of Sa Colobra is easily as close to a Cat 1 climb Mallorca has to offer riders.